 One thing about eating a gluten free diet is that most of the foods' texture can be kind of tricky.
 And baking and cooking delicious gluten free foods can also be quite challenging as well.

 I have made other gluten free pancakes before and they were either flat and thin or too dense and heavy.
-I wanted these to resemble and taste most like regular, delicious buttermilk pancakes.
+I wanted these to resemble and taste most like regular, delicious, fluffy buttermilk pancakes.

 And I think they really do.